architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-macos.rst

 Here you can find a series of tutorials at `CEA Learning Camp <https://www.cityenergyanalyst.com/learning-camp>`__ to help you get started!

-Step 4 (Developer Version): Access CEA using the Pycharm Interface.
+Step 4: Access CEA using the Pycharm Interface.
 ~~~~~~~~~~

 In order to access and work on the source code of CEA from pycharm, do: